mljar/mljar-supervised/README.md

 ## The AutoML Report

 The report from running AutoML will contain the table with infomation about each model score and time needed to train the model.
 For each model there is a link, which you can click to see model's details.
-The performance of all ML models is presented as scatter and box plots so you can visually inspect which algorithms perform the best :throphy:.
+The performance of all ML models is presented as scatter and box plots so you can visually inspect which algorithms perform the best :trophy:.

 ![AutoML leaderboard](https://github.com/mljar/mljar-examples/blob/master/media/automl_summary.gif)